cp3402-students/cp3402-2021-site-cp3402-2021-team14/deployment.md

 To gain access with FileZilla, we will need to add a public key to the Google Cloud instance and the corresponding private key to FileZilla.

-To generate a key with puttygen:
+To generate a new key with puttygen:

 - Download and install puttygen
 - Open puttygen and click on the Generate button.
 Move cursor as instructed.